sarahloui-se/accessible-dropdown-nav/README.md

 ## To-Do List
 - Move CSS into its own file
-- Get JS to work with both mouse and touch
+- Update JS to change menu icon to close icon and vice versa with both mouse and touch
 - Update CSS to a cohesive style